5l1v3r1/WhatsSpy-Public-wiki/rpi-fix.markdown

 # Raspberry Pi fix for image of before 4th of march 2015 (`[error] Tracker Exception!
 Connection Closed!`)

 Anyone who downloaded the Rpi image before the **4th of march 2015** may have connection issues.
 It is important to fix this, because it interferes with the tracker accuracy.
+This is not a fix for `Tree length did not match received length`.

 ## 1) Identify problem